|Chuck Davis Dance Company, circa 1970s|

 These activities laid the groundwork for what would come to be known as the first DanceAfrica: the February 1977 residency of the Chuck Davis Dance Company in the Lepercq space at BAM.
 Continuing its community-oriented work, CDDC added a new element to their mission: to promote the celebration of African heritage, which emerged as the hallmark of DanceAfrica.

 |Chuck Davis, 1977|

 In essence, you are visitors to our village which is wherever we are.
 We welcome you with Dyembes (Drums) and Eparoro (Chant).
-Through the chant we ask that you not only enjoy your stay with us but form with us a comradeship that will remain a lasting association.And indeed the association has been long lasting: for the past 35 years each spring has brought to the Brooklyn community a celebration of African identity and heritage, as Chuck Davis has expanded his metaphorical village into a real community.
+Through the chant we ask that you not only enjoy your stay with us but form with us a comradeship that will remain a lasting association.And indeed the association has been long lasting: each subsequent spring has brought a celebration of African identity and heritage to Brooklyn, as Chuck Davis has expanded his metaphorical village into a real community.
 Starting from the basis of his own company, Davis has built a network of African and African-inspired dance ensembles from around the world, which perform at BAM and other venues across the US year after year.
-And this year is doubly significant: not only is it the 35th anniversary of DanceAfrica but Chuck Davis is celebrating his 75th year on this planet.
-As Davis himself would say, “peace, love, and respect” goes out to all members of the DanceAfrica community past and present in this milestone year.
+As Davis himself would say, “peace, love, and respect” goes out to all members of the DanceAfrica community past and present.

 |Members of CDDC on BAM's roof, 1979.
 Photo: Chuck Davis.|